WCramRTC/GA_Classes/Steps/Step3_DisplayingAListOfItem.md

 ## 1. Create a new Item in MainWindow()

-1. Lets start off by testing out our our new class.
+1. Lets start off by testing out our new class.
 In the `MainWindow()` method, lets create a `new Item`.

 ```csharp